JimmyParaske/Theater-Reservations-System/README.md

 # Theater-Reservations-System

+Assignment for course: "Operating Systems"
+Department of Computer Science AUEB

 Theater reservation system using threads and mutexes

 The code utilizes threads and mutexes for concurrent execution and synchronization, allowing customers to reserve seats and processing their payments while keeping track of relevant statistics.